Advertiser Disclosure

 While Chase’s extended warranty coverage is extensive enough to cover items such as cell phones, TVs, or laptops, my experience has mainly been with smaller-ticket items.
 Almost all of my previous claims have been kid-related, from broken Nintendo Switch controllers to broken eyeglasses and water bottles.

 My son’s most recent pair of headphones, purchased in July 2021, officially died in May 2023.
 I checked my Amazon order records to see which card I purchased them with and saw that it was my Chase Sapphire Reserve card.
-At the time, I was an authorized user on my husband’s card, though he closed it in July 2022 (resisting my pleas to downgrade it).
+At the time, I was an authorized user on my husband’s card, though he closed it in July 2022 (resisting my please to downgrade it).

 I wasn’t sure if Chase would still entertain the claim from a closed account, so I called the Benefits Administrator, Card Benefit Services, at 800-882-8057 to ask.
 I was assured that I could still file the claim, so I gathered the documents needed.